RangerTJ/jurassic-parks-and-recreation/README.md

 Also, special thanks to Frontier studios, the developers behind the game Jurassic World Evolution 2, from which most of our simulated "photo" media has been derived.

-Image Credits (converted to .png format by Taylor Jordan):
+Image Credits
 ----------------------------------------------------------
+Jurassic World Evolution 2 (by Frontier Studios) in-game Screenshots taken by Taylor Jordan

 Hesperornis (Nobu Tamura)
 https://commons.wikimedia.org/wiki/File:Hesperornis_BW_(white_background).jpg